XF-Interchange/haskell-tutorial/README.md

 ## A Final Word Before We Begin

-> *"The leaders who will thrive aren't the ones who figured out AI fastest.
-> They're the ones doubling down on what AI can't replicate — the courage
-> to have a hard conversation, the creativity that comes from collaboration,
-> and the connection currency that comes from the relationships that we
-> build and nurture."*
-> — Laysha Ward
-> <sub>Author, C-Suite Leader, Board Member, Speaker, and LinkedIn Learning Instructor</sub>

-The leaders who will thrive in a world increasingly shaped by automation are not the ones who figured out the tools fastest.
+As Laysha Ward reminds us — the leaders who will thrive are not the ones who figured out the tools fastest.
 They are the ones who understand *why* a tool exists — what problem it was built to solve, what tradeoffs it made, what it is genuinely good for.

 That understanding cannot be automated.
 It comes from study, from building real things, from being honest about what works and what doesn't.